improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 I tried running the tests both with and without MD5 checksum generation & verification, but I saw no measurable difference in the outcome.

 At no point, in any of the test environments, were the CPUs stressed to the point where they were close to becoming bottlenecks.
-As the test object is all in-memory and no disk is involved, I’ve ruled out disks as a bottleneck factor as well.
+As the test object is all in-memory and no disk is involved, I've ruled out disks as a bottleneck factor as well.
 Thus, the number one of piece of hardware affecting the results is the network interface card (NIC).

 Before starting the four repetitions of the test, I fire off a single PutObject request to warm up the stack.
-The test code is relatively simple, it runs in an infinite loop, checking whether we need to upload more objects, or whether we’re done.
+The test code is relatively simple, it runs in an infinite loop, checking whether we need to upload more objects, or whether we're done.
 If done, it breaks the loop and ends the thread.
 When launching I start up X amount of threads and immediately after join with them to wait for them all to complete.
 The runtime includes the amount of time required to instantiate the threads, though it should have no measurable impact on the result.
 The runtime calculation is done using integer math for output simplicity, but the impact should be minimal in the big picture.

 ```csharp
 using System;